 “A little bit of exfoliation is good for the skin, but when people are using one acid on top of another, on top of a scrub, on top of a laser- that can be very damaging to the skin.
 So, everything has its place and role, and I think that now people are more concerned with preserving the skin’s natural balance.”

 „We really just try to launch products either when they are ready, or when we see something that’s a niche in the market or white space, if you will, something that no one is offering yet and that could be helpful.”

-A conversation with Jami Morse Heidegger is a fascinating incursion in the historical universe of the Kiehl’s brand and of the family that founded it and built it until Jami sold it to L’Oréal, in 2000.
+A conversation with Jami Morse Heidegger is a fascinating expedition into the historical universe of the Kiehl’s brand, and of the family that founded it and built it until Jami sold it to L’Oréal in 2000.
 Although she never thought that she would return to the industry, in 2014 she came back with the Retrouvé brand, whose products are partially made with ingredients grown on the permaculture farm founded by her husband in Malibu.

 Following her parents’ divorce, Jami spent more time in her father’s store, where he also created essential oils and fragrances. ”Unbeknownst to my mother, who wasn’t around much because she was working in the film industry and she was usually away on sets, I would go to Kiehl’s and help my dad and my grandfather, who both worked there.
 I would learn new things and make a mess and mischief, and I liked to make my own experiments in the back.
 I started when I was four years old, and as far back as I can remember I was at Kiehl’s, that was my playland.
 The other thing I loved was pressing the buttons on the cash register.”